KGCan/Lyrical/README.md

 ## User Story
 * AS A user
 * I WANT to search for songs by an artist
-* SO THAT I find a list of 5 songs by that artist and I can see the lyrics of that song
+* SO THAT I find a list of songs by that artist and when I click on the song title I can see the lyrics of that song

 ## Acceptance Criteria